tmhieu99/tkllHDR/README.md

-# onedigit branch
+# Handwritten Digit Recognition
 By recognizing the whole handwriting words, we first attempt to recognize single digit first.

-This branch use MNIST database and various Machine Learning algorithms to recognize digits.
+We use [MNIST](http://yann.lecun.com/exdb/mnist/) database with various Machine Learning algorithms to solve the stated problem.

+Algorithms that we used:

+  * K Nearest Neighbor